roytang/blog/collections/threads/lineitems/twittermuskpublicsquare/index.md

   url: https://twitter.com/tzimmer_history/status/1594343629291675650/
 tags:
 - tzimmer_history
-- threads
 - twitter
-title: "tzimmer_history: Thoughts on Twitter, Musk, and the destruction of the virtual public square"
+title: 'tzimmer_history: Thoughts on Twitter, Musk, and the destruction of the virtual public square'
 ---

 Thoughts on Twitter, Musk, and the destruction of the virtual public square.